HaaarshB/Bend-Forming/README.md

 # Bend Forming

- Algorithms for the Bend-Forming process developed by Harsh Bhundiya at MIT AeroAstro
+# This repository contains algorithms for the Bend-Forming process
+# developed by Harsh Bhundiya at MIT AeroAstro

+# See the exemplar structures folder for examples of prototypes made with Bend-Forming

+# © Copyright 2022